 Usage notes

-Keep the following in mind when working with the Kafka feed:
+Keep the following in mind when working with the feed:

 - This feed type supports connectivity to Confluent Kafka.

-- Don't use a single consumer group for multiple topics.
+- Do not use a single consumer group for multiple topics.
 Create a consumer group for each topic.

 - If there are multiple consumers (a Velocity Kafka feed is a consumer) using a single consumer group to consume data from a topic, each consumer (or feed) only receives part of the data depending on the number of partitions of the topic.

-- If there are more consumers of a topic using the same consumer group than the number of partitions, some consumers will not receive any data.
+- If there are more consumers of a topic using the same consumer group than the number of partitions, some consumers do not receive any data.

 - Do not use the same consumer group referenced by a Velocity Kafka feed outside of Velocity.

-- After configuring feed connection parameters, see Configure input data to learn how to define the schema and the key parameters.
+- After configuring feed connection parameters, configure input data to define the schema and the key parameters.

 Parameters

-The following are the parameters for the Kafka feed:
+The following are the parameters for the feed:

 | Parameter | Description | Data type |